gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ![alt text](/DataBuilder/images/NewGV.png?raw=true)

 > [!IMPORTANT]
->-	It has "semantic type" as well.
-And, only the fact one can be used in the Analytic Model.
+>-	View has "semantic type" as well.
+And, only the fact view can be used in the Analytic Model.
 >-	The "attributes" are the same as "columns" defined in HANA view
 >-  The attribute can have "association" too.
->-	It has "Input Parameter", as same as in HANA view.
-It should be pushed to lower node to get better performance and be mapped to the variable created in the upper layer like Analytic Model.
+>-	It has "Input Parameter" which is the same as in HANA view.
+It should be pushed down to the lower node to get better performance and be mapped to the variable created in the upper layer like Analytic Model.
 >-  Join, Union, Filter, Projection(show/hide columns), and Aggregation nodes are the same as in HANA Calculation View(Graphical).
 >-  Data preview is available in each node.